 Credit Reporting Policy

-Kubota Tractor Australia Pty Ltd, ACN 005 300 621, trading as Kubota Australia Finance, (‘KAF’, ‘we’, ‘us’, ‘our’) collects credit information about you to assess your credit or guarantee application or an application by the company of whom you are a director, and to manage any credit contract that results.
+Kubota Australia Pty Ltd, ACN 005 300 621, trading as Kubota Australia Finance, (‘KAF’, ‘we’, ‘us’, ‘our’) collects credit information about you to assess your credit or guarantee application or an application by the company of whom you are a director, and to manage any credit contract that results.

 In managing your credit reporting information, we comply with the ARCA Credit Reporting Privacy Code and, to the extent relevant, the ARCA Credit Reporting Data Standard and the Data Exchange Administrator’s Principles of Reciprocity & Data Exchange.